MonkeManX/monkemanx.github.io/content/articles/Ontological_Argument_and_Apophatic_theology.md

 {{< info "Info">}}
 This is a follow-up to the article ["Nature of God"](/articles/nature_of_god/), discussing why it makes sense to imagine God as an entity that possesses all attributes in their maximal form—and why this view is ultimately inadequate to fully describe God.

-The topic, of this article, is already addressed in Aquinas's *Summa Theologiae*, though I have not yet read it, so take everything with a grain of salt.
+The topic, of this article, is already addressed in Aquinas's *Summa Theologiae*, though I have not yet read it, so take everything in here with a grain of salt.
 {{< /info >}}

 {{< info "Info">}}